Kmiet/ActViewer/README.md

-# Act Wiever
+# Act Viewer

 It is going to be a simple project for an Object-Oriented Programming course at my university that I am enrolled on.
-The main purpose of this program is to parse an act (documment), find the accurate part of it and print it or just write down its table of contents.
+The main purpose of this program is to parse an act (document), find the accurate part of it and print it or just write down its table of contents.

 #### Dependencies
 | Library | Version |